CIML-bioinformatic/JPGlab_LysoDC/README.md

 We chose to export the complete R objects of this analysis in order to keep fixed some information that may vary from run to run (for instance t-SNE embedding).
 Those objects will be resued in the next steps as input files.

-**Important note:**  In this step the cluster is performed with the pagoda2 package and the _makeKnnGraph_ function (on PCA space) and the _getKnnClusters_ using the 'walktrap' method.
+**Important note:**  In this step the clustering is performed with the pagoda2 package and the _makeKnnGraph_ function (on PCA space) and the _getKnnClusters_ using the 'walktrap' method.
 This method using a random walk procedure can generate differences when re-running the clustering compare to our run.
 To allow reproducibility of our results, we provide the cluster/cell assignation table in an output file (see below).
+We use the original clustering to remove some cells and the clusters to remove are indicated in the Rmd code src/step6/JPGlab_LysoDC_SenaryAnalysis.Rmd at line 45.
+If you do not use the orginal clustering, you have to change the cluster number to suit your new clustering.

 #### Execution
 To execute the analysis, ensure input files are correctly copied into the $WORKING_DIR/data/step6/input folder (see above) and launch the following command:

     docker run -v $WORKING_DIR:$WORKING_DIR -e WORKING_DIR=$WORKING_DIR jpglab_lysodc_rnavelocity R -e 'WORKING_DIR=Sys.getenv( "WORKING_DIR");rmarkdown::render( input=file.path( WORKING_DIR, "src/step6/JPGlab_LysoDC_SenaryAnalysis.Rmd"), output_dir = file.path( WORKING_DIR, "data/step6/output"), output_file = "JPGlab_LysoDC_SenaryAnalysis.html", quiet=FALSE)'

-Important note: This step is computationally intensive : the process will, at some steps, use all the available CPU and memory usage may exceed 30GB RAM.
+**Important note:** This step is computationally intensive : the process will, at some steps, use all the available CPU and memory usage may exceed 30GB RAM.

 #### Results
 Once the analysis done, here is the tree the WORKING_DIR/data/step6 folder you may obtain (with the newly created "output" folder):